ptti/ptti/README.md

   * SEIRCTODEMem an ODE implementation of a compartmental model with extra memory states
   * SEIRODE a plain SEIR model for comparison
-  * SEIRKappa a rule-based model
+  * SEIRCTKappa a rule-based model

 The software has a variety of useful features: